Manhattan Premises Liability Attorney

 Every day, throughout Manhattan, residents and workers suffer injuries because of dangerous conditions on someone else’s property.
 They slip and fall on a wet floor at a bodega.
 They go flying when an office building escalator suddenly lurches to a stop.
 They find themselves trapped temporarily in a building fire.
 The severe injuries these incidents cause disrupt victims’ lives.
 They cause significant physical, emotional, and financial pain.

-Innocent victims of a dangerous property condition have legal rights.
+Innocent victims of a dangerous property conditions have legal rights.

 In many cases, under New York law, they can take legal action for compensation against a property owner, occupant, or manager who did not correct or warn about the hazard that harmed them.
 If you have suffered an injury because of a dangerous condition at a property in Manhattan, contact the knowledgeable lawyers at Jacoby & Meyers, LLP today for a free case evaluation.